vlandham/chrisandemmy_service/en/chrisandemmy.md

 >Love looks not with the eyes, but with the mind.

+Anaïs Nin, a bold author, who sought to find a language for otherwise wordless instincts and feelings said this:

 *Anaïs Nin, in A Literate Passion:*

 >What is love but acceptance of the other, whatever he is.

+Finally,

 *Agatha Christie, in her autobiography*

 >It is a curious thought, but it is only when you see people looking ridiculous that you realize just how much you love them.

-As we hear these people's thoughts, and as we ponder ourselves, about what love means to you, we start to see different facets of love.
+As we hear these people's thoughts, and as we ponder ourselves, about what love means to us personally, we start to see different facets of love.
 Love is a many-faceted thing.
 Each time we experience it, we see a slightly different glimpse of it.
 A different perspective on love.
 I think an appreciation for the details of this subject takes many encounters with love - which is to say, it takes a long time.

 So, like all of us, Chris and Emmy have a lot to learn about love.
 But they are now starting down a path towards learning more about this great and powerful component of their lives, by sharing it with one another.